KeithG33/ChessBot-Battleground/README.md

 trainer.train()
 ```

-See the [config](chessbot/train/config.yaml) in `chessbot/train/config.yaml` for a list and description of the available options, and the next section for a brief description of models.
+See [`chessbot/train/config.yaml`](chessbot/train/config.yaml) for a list and description of the available options, and the next section for a brief description of models.

 ## Models

 To take advantage of the training and inference code, models should subclass the `BaseChessModel` class.
+The expected format is:
-The expected input is a `(B, 1, 8, 8)` tensor for the current position, and there are two expected outputs: a policy distribution of shape `(B,4672)`, and an expected value of shape `(B,1)`.
+1. **Input**: `(B, 1, 8, 8)` tensor for position
+2. **Output**: a policy distribution of shape `(B, 4672)`, and expected value of shape `(B, 1)`.

-A minimal example below:
+A minimal example of writing a model:
 ```python
 class SimpleChessNet(BaseChessModel):
   """ One layer backbone and one layer prediction heads """